 “You’re 18 now.
 You’re all official.”
 Ken picked up a pebble and tossed it at a nearby tree.
 “I’m still a kid.”

-“You’re 17 – that’s not a kid.”
+“You’re 17 — that’s not a kid.”
 Rett picked up an acorn and turned it over in his fingers.
-“Besides, I decided to wait till next year so we can train together.”
+“Besides, I decided to wait ’til next year so we can train together.”

 “Why’d you do that?!”
-Kenton turned his head to look at his friend.
+Ken turned his head to look at his friend.
 He tried to scowl, but couldn’t hide the happiness in his eyes.
-“I was counting on you going first so you could give me warning about what to expect when it’s my turn.”
+“I was counting on you going first so you could warn me about what to expect when it’s my turn.”
 The teen grinned.

 “Would be stupid to break up a good team.”
 Rett bumped Ken with his shoulder.
 “Besides, if you aren’t there I can’t blame all my bad ideas on you.
 Speaking of bad ideas, let’s go.
 Your party is gonna start soon and we need to make a stop first.”

-Though Kenton asked repeatedly where Rett was going, the older boy refused to answer.
+Though Ken asked repeatedly where Rett was going, the older boy refused to answer.
 It wasn’t until they turned down the hall to the reserve food storage that Ken realized what his friend was up to.
 Rett motioned for Ken to stay quiet and peeked around a corner.
-Seeing the coast clear, the two boys scurried through a wooden door into Lyceum Arion’s wine cellar.
+Seeing the coast clear, the two boys scurried through a wooden door into the Lyceum’s wine cellar.

 Ken quickly shook his head.
 “Not after last time.
 Either of our moms catch us and we’ll be scrubbing the trash bins for months.”

 “Grab that cooling bag,” Rett pointed to a small, blue, insulated bag that was just the right size for two bottles.
 “We’ll stash this in the garden and get it after the party.”

 They escaped the cellar without being noticed and quickly slipped out a door to one of the gardens.
 They had just agreed on which bush to hide it under when a voice cut through their murmured discussion.